 Alternatively, dental practices may have an emergency out-of-hours hotline that can be contacted during the night if a patient has been in an accident and requires urgent treatment.
 Using this service, individuals will be able to follow useful steps to ensure treatment is possible.
 Patients should not attempt to treat a problem themselves and should seek the assistance of a professional as soon as possible.
 DIY procedures can be extremely painful and, in many cases, make the issue worse and more difficult to correct.

 Which injuries require attention?

-Crooked teeth – Teeth that have been knocked out of place can be gently pushed back into their socket after an accident or sporting injury.
-Following this action, it is necessary to visit an emergency dentist as soon as possible, while ensuring no attempt is made to remove the tooth at home.
+Crooked teeth – Teeth that have been knocked out of place can be gently pushed back into their sockets, after an accident or sporting injury.
+Following this action, it is necessary to visit an emergency dentist as soon as possible, also ensuring no attempt is made to remove the tooth at home.